s0up4200/scripts-for-the-arrs-and-brrs/README.md

 This script is to identify shows that have non-hardlinked episodes in your Sonarr library.
 When it finds a non-hardlinked episode, it will tag the entire show in Sonarr with `nohl` so you can use something like [Upgradinatorr](https://github.com/angrycuban13/Just-A-Bunch-Of-Starr-Scripts/tree/main/Upgradinatorr) to go through and trigger Sonarr to search for that show.
 Shows that are fully hardlinked will be tagged with `hardlinked` just to prevend the script from re-checking these shows.

-You can use the `--recheck` flag to tell the script to recheck all shows.
+You can use the `-r` or `--recheck` flag to tell the script to recheck all shows. `-e` or `--export` will export every non-hardlinked episode into a csv (this will take some time) if you add `-s` or `--season` as well, the csv will contain only the "Series" and "Seasons" that contain non-hardlinked episodes (script must complete for this).

-Add your Sonarr `api_key` and `base_url` to the script on lines 8 and 9 and then run the script.
+Add your Sonarr `api_key` and `base_url` to the script on lines 13 and 14 and then run the script.

 > **Warning**
 > This script needs to have the same path structure as Sonarr